Cultural and Social Events

 The birth of the town in spring 1420 took place under exceptional circumstances.
 It is linked not only to Jan Žižka, but also to Jan Hus, the great reformer of the Catholic church.
 Hus himself resided in the fortress of Kozí Hrádek Castle and in Sezimovo Ústí near the future location of Tábor in 1413 and 1414.
 This is where a group of Hus’ disciples and followers decided to make their ideals and dreams of a fair society come true.
 Their effort is also reflected in the biblical name, i.e. Mount Tabor in Palestine, which they chose to be the name of their new settlement.
 However, the town soon became mainly the center of the power of the Hussite movement.
 Within the framework of the Czech state, this town represented an autonomous political unit with its own economy, armed forces and even foreign policy…

-Excursion & Discussion: Visit to the Ministry of Foreign Affairs or to the Office of the Government of the Czech Republic
+Excursion & discussion: visit to the Ministry of Foreign Affairs or to the Office of the Government of the Czech Republic

 The U.S. corporation Radio Free Europe / Radio Liberty (www.rferl.org) is based in Prague.
 On July 4, 1950, RFE went on the air for the first time with a broadcast to communist Czechoslovakia from a studio in New York City.
 Nowadays, RFE/RL journalists report the news in 20 countries where a free press is banned by the government or not fully established.
 They provide what many people cannot get locally: uncensored news, responsible discussion, and open debate.
 They broadcast to 20 countries in 25 languages, including Iran, Afghanistan, Pakistan, Russia, and the former Soviet republics of Central Asia.
 These journalists are on the front lines in the fight for media freedom in their countries and often put themselves at great risk to do their jobs.